TrevCan/trevcan.github.io/articles/love-and-happiness.md

 yield me success, even if I don't lvoe her, because it's come to my knowledge that she is, in fact, the daughter of people who work in the softwaredev/cybersec sector.
 So does that mean potential success !
 Well, of course it does.
-But also, I'dlike to get to know her better.
+But also, I'd like to get to know her better.

 Because why not, right?
 Honestly, she seems attractive from afar.